BeMacized/Grimoire/README.md

-# Magister's Grimoire
+# Mac's Grimoire
-"Magister's Grimoire" is a Discord Bot developed for the "Magic & Chill" Discord guild.
+"Mac's Grimoire" is a Discord Bot developed for the "Magic & Chill" Discord guild.
 It provides functionality surrounding the trading card game "Magic The Gathering" by Wizards of the Coast.

 ## Usage
 The main use of this bot is pulling up Magic The Gathering card art.
 You can do this by surrounding card names with << >>.